The proper use of RRSPs: The one formula approach

 No matter what time of the year it is, one of the most popular questions I get is whether it makes sense to buy a RRSP?
 I remember coming out of University and my father telling me I should invest in RRSPs for retirement.
-When I asked him why, he simply said “It’s a good investment.”
+When I asked him why, he simply said “You need to save for your future.”

 So what does all this mean?
 Firstly, you need to know about marginal tax rates.
 Marginal tax is simply the amount of tax paid on an additional dollar of income.
 As income rises, so does the tax rate.

-For 2012 and 2013, the tax rates for Alberta and Federal tax combined are:
+For 2020, the tax rates for Alberta and Federal tax combined are:

 Your marginal tax rate determines the immediate benefit for the RRSP.
 For example, if I made $25,000 last year, my wife made $50,000, and you made $100,000 and we each decided to invest $1000 into the RRSP, I would save $250 in tax, my wife would save $320 and you would save $360 in tax.
 Despite investing the same $1000 we all get different tax benefits depending on our marginal tax rate.

-For marginal tax rates for provinces other than Alberta, check out my 2012 Tax Rate Card (895).
+For marginal tax rates for provinces other than Alberta:

 What will your marginal tax rate be when the money comes out?